ttobaegi/Tensorflow-developers-certificate/course1-assignments.md

 - `Relu` : It only returns x if x is greater than zero
 - Spliting data into training and test sets to test a network with previously unseen data.
 - `on_epoch_end` method gets called when an epoch finishes.
-- `callbacks=` parameter to you set in your fit function to tell it to use callbacks.
+- `callbacks=` parameter to set in fit function to tell it to use callbacks.

 </br>